 First, the given problem must be presented in linear programming form.
-This requires defining the variables of the problem, establishing inter-relationships between them and formulating the objective function and constraints.
+This requires defining the variables of the problem, establishing interrelationships between them and formulating the objective function and constraints.
 A model, which approximates as closely as possible to the given problem, is then to be developed.
 If some constraints happen to be nonlinear, they are approximated to appropriate linear functions to fit the linear programming format.
 In case it is not possible, other techniques may be used to formulate and then solve the model.

-EXAMPLE 1 (Production Allocation Problem)
+Example 1: (Production allocation problem)

 A firm produces three products.
 These products are processed on three different machines.
-The time required to manufacture one unit of each of the three products and the daily capacity of the three machines are given in the table below.
+The time required for manufacturing one unit of each of the three products and the daily capacity of the three machines are given in the table below.

-Machine Time p oer unit (m inutes) Machine capacity
+Machine Time per unit (mi Machine capacity

 Product 1 Product 2 Product 3 (minutes/day)

 M_1 2 3 2 440

 M 2 4 - 3 470

 M 3 2 5 - 430